News - Coastal Marine Field Station

 4th December 2015

-Dr Phil Ross, a Tauranga-based marine scientist at the University of Waikato’s Coastal Marine Field Station, has been awarded a Marsden research grant from the Royal Society of New Zealand.
+Dr Phil Ross, a Tauranga-based marine scientist at the University of Waikato’s Coastal Marine Field Station, has been awarded a Marsden research grant to study the large bivalve mollusc we know and love as toheroa.

 20th November 2015